lukasmartinelli/lukasmartinelli.github.io/_posts/2015-04-04-github-ci-services.md

 - AppVeyor is the only CI service that can compete with travis, at least on a language basis.
   AppVeyor has some market share in Javascript, Python, C++, C and C# projects due the fact that they offer Windows based builds.

+### Services

 - [Travis](https://travis-ci.org/) is the **#1** for Open Source CI integration and it seems unlikely that will change in the future.
+No one has even close the numbers Travis has across all languages.
 - [AppVeyor](http://www.appveyor.com/) is well positioned with its Windows based builds and they might get significant market share in languages where platforms matter like C++, C and C#.
    These languages still have some room to grow because they don't have a high CI usage yet (especially C#).